-In 2016, Coho Salmon redds were observed but not documented during Chinook Salmon surveys on the Entiat River.
-Some Coho Salmon carcasses were observed and all were scanned for tags but due to abundant Chinook Salmon no data were collected except for fish with tags.
+In 2017, Coho Salmon redds were observed in reaches H and F similar to previous years but not documented during Chinook Salmon surveys on the Entiat River.
+Some Coho Salmon carcasses were observed and all were scanned for CWT and PIT tags, data were only collected on tagged fish.
 None of the Coho Salmon contained a CWT (Table 11).
+One Coho Salmon contained a PIT tag (Appendix F).
+Coho Salmon continued to spawn after our surveys were complete so these data should not be considered a complete census.

-TABLE 11.-Coded-wire tag (CWT) data recovered from Coho Salmon carcasses in the Entiat River in 2016.
+TABLE 11.-Coded-wire tag (CWT) data recovered from Coho Salmon carcasses in the Entiat River in 2017.

-CWT Brood Year Release Agency Hatchery Carcasses Recovered No CWTs were recovered from Coho Salmon in 2016
+CWT Brood Year Release Agency Hatchery Carcasses Recovered

+No CWTs were recovered from Coho Salmon in 2017